-Diversity/Global Learning courses and programs help you explore cultures, life experiences, and worldviews different from their own.
+Explore cultures, life experiences, and worldviews different from your own

 What is Diversity and Global Learning?

-Diversity/Global Learning cultivate self-awareness and understanding of your impact - locally, nationally, and globally.
+Diversity/Global Learning cultivates self-awareness and understanding of your impact - locally, nationally, and globally.
 Students learn to:

 - Understand diverse cultures

 - Prepare for citizenship, both locally and globally